Study of the triangular-lattice Hubbard model with constrained-path quantum Monte Carlo: Additional CPMC data and computational details

 \subsection{Efficient imaginary-time evolution}

-We perform all CPMC calculations with a development version of the \textsc{ad\_afqmc} Python package \cite{ad_afqmc_code}.
+We perform all CPMC calculations with a development version of the \textsc{trot} Python package \cite{ad_afqmc_code}.
 We use a time step of $\Delta \tau = 0.005$ and 200-400 walkers, having verified for select cases that the energies agree within statistical error with $\Delta \tau = 0.001$ and 600 walkers.
 Measurements are taken after the propagation has equilibrated.

-In \textsc{ad\_afqmc}, imaginary-time evolution and importance sampling are implemented in an algorithm that scales as $\mathcal{O}(N_s^3)$ per time step, where $N_s$ is the number of sites.
+In \textsc{trot}, imaginary-time evolution and importance sampling are implemented in an algorithm that scales as $\mathcal{O}(N_s^3)$ per time step, where $N_s$ is the number of sites.
 Recall that the spin decomposition due to Hirsch \cite{hirsch_discrete_1983,hirsch_two-dimensional_1985} for the Hubbard interaction on site $i$ is given by \eqref{hs}

 where we defined $\lambda_{\uparrow / \downarrow}(x_i) = -\Delta \tau U/2 \pm \gamma x_i$ and $\gamma$ is determined by $\cosh \gamma = e^{\Delta \tau U/2}$.
 Using the fact that $\hat{n}_{i \sigma}^k = \hat{n}_{i \sigma}$, we can simplify